bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 - **Integrated Developer Tools:** In-built developer tools for a complete developer experience
 - **Integrated Metrics and Logging:** Utilizes Prometheus metrics and centralized log management for insights and monitoring

+---

 ## Introduction to application deployment with OpenShift

 Deploying applications in OpenShift involves orchestrating application images within Pods, providing network connectivity via Services, and exposing them to users through Routes, appropriate network policy.

-This process works hand-in-hand with the build process, detailed in our [build an application] documentation (https://raw.githubusercontent.com/bcgov/platform-developer-docs/7b088a54b6b4d03176198bdcc90ce7361ca02201/src/docs/build-deploy-and-maintain-apps/build-an-application.md).
+This process works hand-in-hand with the build process, detailed in our [build an application](https://raw.githubusercontent.com/bcgov/platform-developer-docs/7b088a54b6b4d03176198bdcc90ce7361ca02201/src/docs/build-deploy-and-maintain-apps/build-an-application.md) documentation .
 Following sections will dive deeper into each deployment stage.

 ---